 Mateus joined Watsi on April 19th, 2013.
-Seven years ago, Mateus joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Mateus joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Mateus' most recent donation traveled 5,900 miles to support Eunice, a mother from Uganda, to fund a safe delivery.

 Mateus has funded healthcare for 35 patients in 10 countries.